Login to: myLSU : LSU HPC User Profile

 Place | Zoom Online |

 Description | Installing and managing software packages often poses a challange to HPC users on Linux systems without root permission.
 This two-part mini series is aiming at introducing helpful tools to remedy that.
-Part 1 will introduce virtual environments and the software Conda, a popular tool working with virtual environments.
-In this training, we will discuss how to use Conda and virtual environments to install and manage software packages on our clusters, including frequently requested packages such as Tensorflow and PyTorch.
-We will also share useful tips, such as sharing virtual environment with group members and using Conda to manage software packages beyond Python (e.g., R / Perl).
+This part will feature container techenology and the software Singularity (a.k.a.
+Apptainer), a popular implementation of containers on HPC.
+Containers are gaining increasing popularities for its flexibility and portability.
+More and more developers now start to release their software packages as working containers for users' convenience.
+In this training, we will discuss how to use Singularity to run container images on our clusters, acquire more container images, and build your own container images.
+We will also showcase the usage of containerized popular packages such as Tensorflow and PyTorch.
 Prerequisites

 |